Illinois Central Railroad

-Beginning in 1850, IC was the first U.S. railroad in which construction was partially financed through a federal land grant - such financing became a key to building U.S. railroads.
-The Canadian National Railway acquired control of the IC in 1998, and merged its operations in 1999.
-Illinois Central continues to exist as a paper railroad.
+The IC, founded in 1851, pioneered the financing later used by several long distance U.S. railroads whose construction was partially financed through a federal land grant.
+In 1998, the Canadian National Railway, via Grand Trunk Corporation, acquired control of the IC, and absorbed its operations the following year.
+The Illinois Central Railroad maintains its corporate existence as a non-operating subsidiary.
+In 1971, Steve Goodman released a folk anthem, "City of New Orleans" about riding on Illinois Central's "Monday-morning rail" train and the passing of the "magic carpet" ride of passenger rail service in the United States, which once dominated travel.

 History

+The first land grant railroad

 The IC was one of the oldest Class I railroads in the United States.
 The company was incorporated by the Illinois General Assembly on January 16, 1836.
 Within a few months Rep. Zadok Casey (D-Illinois) introduced a bill in the U.S. House of Representatives authorizing a land grant to the company to construct a line from the mouth of the Ohio River to Chicago and on to Galena.
 Federal support, however, was not approved until 1850, when U.S. President Millard Fillmore signed a land grant for the construction of the railroad.
 The Illinois Central was the first land-grant railroad in the United States.

 The Illinois Central was chartered by the Illinois General Assembly on February 10, 1851.
 Senator Stephen A. Douglas and later President Abraham Lincoln were both Illinois Central men who lobbied for it.
 Douglas owned land near the terminal in Chicago.
 Lincoln was a lawyer for the railroad.
 Illinois legislators appointed Samuel D. Lockwood, recently retired from the Illinois Supreme Court (who may have given both lawyers the oral examination before admitting them to the Illinois bar), as a trustee on the new railroad's board to guard the public's interest.
 Lockwood, who would serve more than two decades until his death, had overseen federal land monies shortly after Illinois' statehood, then helped oversee early construction of the recently completed Illinois and Michigan Canal.